robleroni/Puerro/docs/04-Virtual-DOM.md

 > How exactly white spaces are handled can be read in the [CSS Text Module Level 3 Specification](https://www.w3.org/TR/css-text-3).

-This needs to be taken into consideration when creating virutal elements.
+This needs to be taken into consideration when creating virutal elements since white spaces are not being created.
 A possible solution would be to use an advanced templating language like JSX.

 #### JSX (JavaScript XML)